© GIZ / Dirk Ostermeier

 The CONNEX Support Unit advises governments before, during and after the negotiation of large-scale contracts.
-During the early days of CONNEX until 2017, however, CONNEX focused more on the pre-negotiation phase and certain capacity development activities.
+This applies to the main contract between the government and the investor, as well as ancillary agreements.

-- Guinea, Liberia and Tanzania: Review of financial models for resource projects, including capacity development in financial modeling for relevant government institutions.
+- Guinea, Liberia and Tanzania: Review of financial models for resource projects, as preparation for possible negotiations

-- Mali and Mozambique: Capacity development focusing on the planning and conduct of contract negotiations, using previous negotiations as case studies.
+- Mali and Mozambique: Technical support focusing on the planning and conduct of contract negotiations, using previous negotiations as case studies

 DIRECT NEGOTIATION SUPPORT